dain5832/AS_Detection/README.md

-# Detect Ankylosing Spondylitis with Deeplearning Framework
+# Detect Ankylosing Spondylitis using Deep Learning Framework
 Detect sacroiliac joint and classify whether it's normal or not.

 If you want to know more about how to use the tensorflow object detection API, check out [API_tutorial(EN)](API_tutorial.md) or [API_tutorial_KOR(KOR)](API_tutorial_KOR.md)